 Dr. Spesh is a member of American Psychological Association (APA) and the Georgia Psychological Association (GPA).
 She previously served on the GPA Board of Directors as the Diversity Directorate, Chair of Ethnic Minority Affairs.
 Additionally, she has served on the Initial Review Committee for APA’s Minority Fellowship Program.

-Dr. Spesh is currently licensed to practice in the state of Georgia and New York State.
+Ma’at is licensed to practice psychotherapy in the states of Georgia, South Carolina, and New Jersey.